bombayblur/spacex/README.md

 # Personal Notes

 If I had more time I would have paid more attention to the styling of the application.
+I would have also paid more attention to the naming of items.
 I would also have liked to add better filtering, which read the fetched data and generated appropriate filters in advance to choose from rather than just having a text input or search field.

 ## Omission